Disease Guide ·Mast Cell Tumor (Cancer) ·2026

 0What does a mast cell tumor look like on a dog?

-Mast cell tumors can look like almost anything — a small raised bump, a flat skin lesion, or a larger mass under the skin.
-They're often pink or reddish and may be hairless.
-A key characteristic is that they can change size, swelling and shrinking due to histamine release.
-Some tumors look like harmless fatty lumps or insect bites.
-That's why any new or changing lump should be checked by your vet with a fine needle aspirate.
+Mast cell tumors can look like a raised bump, flat lesion, or mass under the skin - often pink or reddish.
+Key characteristic: size change due to histamine release.
+Some resemble fatty lumps or insect bites.
+Any new or changing lump needs a fine needle aspirate.

 1How are mast cell tumors graded?